Economic woes to soften Britain's summit stance

 Justice Secretary Ken Clarke, a Conservative veteran who is more positive on Europe, played down suggestions that Britain would bring home a trophy from Brussels.

-"We're not going to renegotiate any transfer of powers, in my opinion," Clarke told the Finanicial Times.
+"We're not going to renegotiate any transfer of powers, in my opinion," Clarke told the Financial Times.

 "If he does not come up with some kind of UK concessions, then he will struggle with party management at home," he said.